- 1 Top Compact Toilets for Small Bathrooms

 |American Standard 270BD001.020||$||32 x 19.2 x 31.5"||59 pounds||1.6 GPF||Vitreous China||Round||Cadet Flushing System|

 To conclude, we hope that you’ve found our guide on choosing the best toilets for small spaces useful.
 Essentially, there are numerous things you should consider, when you’re on the lookout for compact toilets for small bathrooms, such as correct measurements, water usage, ease of cleaning, quiet flush, and design.
+You may also want to have a look at our quiet flush toilet reviews.

 And the good thing is that the market overflows with high-quality toilets that offer good value for the money.